-Fig.~\ref{fig:setup}-c) analyses the exhibition of the genuine $n$-phonon quantum non-Gaussianity using idealized and measured Fock states (yellow data points) that are deteriorated by the thermalization process.
-The presented simulations signify that the observability of the lowest QNG features (red points) characterized by $|\psi_{n}\rangle \neq D(\alpha) S(r) |0\rangle$~\cite{filip2011detecting} in the presence of mechanical heating monotonously decreases with $n$ for ideal Fock states.
-On the contrary, the generation and observation of genuine QNG properties (blue points) for high Fock states inside the hierarchy~(\ref{eq:nonGaussian},\ref{eq:threshold}) is challenging and its sensitivity to imperfections in the state preparation and detection increases with $n$.
-The considered ideal thermalization dynamics corresponding to a Gaussian additive noise can be broadly employed for an estimation of the QNG depth, analogically, as the damping was used for photonic ones~\cite{straka2014quantum}.
-The thermal depth of presented QNG witnesses has been evaluated as the corresponding increase of the mean thermal energy $\bar{n}_{\rm th}$ for the same thermalization strength applied to the vacuum state.
-This comparison allows for an experimental platform-independent comparison of depth of the genuine QNG states in mechanical systems.
-In turn, these measurements can be also employed for testing the quality of the mechanical system or for sensing of the amount of the inherent thermal noise.
-The thermal depth of the measured states is much smaller for the genuine QNG hierarchy~(\ref{eq:nonGaussian},\ref{eq:threshold}), in a contrast to the lowest QNG criteria~\cite{filip2011detecting} that actually are less demanding for the higher Fock states.
+Fig.~\ref{fig:setup}-c) analyses the exhibition of genuine $n$-phonon quantum non-Gaussianity using idealized and measured Fock states (yellow data points).
+The simulations signify that the observability of the lowest QNG features (red points) characterized by $|\psi_{n}\rangle \neq D(\alpha) S(r) |0\rangle$~\cite{filip2011detecting} in the presence of heating monotonously increases with $n$ for ideal Fock states.
+On the contrary, the generation and observation of genuine QNG (blue points) for high Fock states inside the hierarchy~(\ref{eq:nonGaussian},\ref{eq:threshold}) is challenging and its sensitivity to imperfections in the state preparation and detection increases with $n$.
+The ideal thermalization dynamics considered, corresponding to a Gaussian additive noise, can be broadly employed for an estimation of the QNG depth, analogous to how the damping was used for photonic implementations~\cite{straka2014quantum}.
+The thermal depth has been evaluated as the corresponding increase of the mean thermal energy $\bar{n}_{\rm th}$ for the same thermalization strength applied to the vacuum state.
+This allows for an platform-independent comparison of the genuine QNG states in mechanical systems.
+In turn, these measurements can also be employed for testing the quality of the mechanical system or for sensing the amount of inherent thermal noise.
+The thermal depth of the measured states is much smaller for the genuine QNG hierarchy~(\ref{eq:nonGaussian},\ref{eq:threshold}), in contrast to the lowest QNG criteria~\cite{filip2011detecting} which are actually less demanding for higher Fock states.
 Still, the measured 10-phonon states conclusively proved the genuine QNG features.
-Although the absolute thermal depths shown as mean phonon numbers $\bar{n}_{\rm th}$ of the thermalization process decrease both for the genuine QNG features (blue values) and for the lowest QNG criteria~\cite{filip2011detecting}(red values), their ratio increases to about an order of magnitude for $n=10$.
-The further analysis of the thermal depth of the genuine $n$-phonon quantum non-Gaussianity including the comparison with the sensitivity of observability of a proper number of negative annuli in the Wigner function can be found in the Supplementary information~S3 and~S4.
+Although the absolute thermal depths shown as mean phonon numbers $\bar{n}_{\rm th}$ decrease both for the genuine QNG features (blue values) and for the lowest QNG criteria~\cite{filip2011detecting} (red values), their ratio increases to about an order of magnitude for $n=10$.
+A further analysis can be found in the Supplementary information~S3 and~S4.